 With the first 2 traits, ideally, work-life balance will follow.
 While the appeal of becoming a digital gig worker comes from the perceived potential to have more time to oneself while reaching your financial goals, top performing digital gig workers know that a bad work-life balance will jeopardise this.
 This is why the ones who succeed are the ones who pay close attention to their own work-life balance through consistency and discipline, so they not only ensure that they can sustain their career, but that they thrive.

 Another trait crucial for success as a digital gig worker is attention to detail.
 This obviously applies even for traditional jobs but even more so for digital gig workers because accuracy is one of the most important aspects of digital work.
 Thus, a high level of accuracy keeps the gigs coming in, and 100% accuracy makes you highly sought-after.
 For this reason, attention to detail is what keeps successful digital gig workers competitive and hired.

-Just as important as accuracy, the ability to communicate effectively is critical due to the remote nature of digital gig work.
 If you don’t understand the task or have a concern to raise, you need to be completely understandable in a brief amount of time.
 Successful digital gig workers are aware of the importance of this, and they know that when they communicate effectively with their employers or handlers, they are simultaneously conveying a certain level of competence.

 Last but certainly not least, digital gig workers recognize the advantages that they can have over those who do not continuously learn.
 Those who find the most success in the industry are almost always the ones who are actively developing their skill set and improving themselves through a variety of means.
 With the amount of free resources on the internet like Coursera, Udemy and Khan Academy, it really isn’t an excuse anymore to say that education is only limited to those who can afford it.
 In fact, it’s only limited to those who choose to learn.